urbainzotcha/git_tutorial/README.md

 Houses data files used in the project.

-- `sample_data`: Example data for testing or demonstration.
+- `sample_data.dat`: Example data for testing or demonstration.

 ### tests